 Don't be confused by the fact that already-married applicants for U.S. green cards need to prove that their children fit the definition of "stepchildren," by showing that the parents' marriage took place before the children turned 18.
 You, as a fiancé visa applicant, don't need to fit those criteria.
 The only reason we even mention it is that immigration officials themselves sometimes get confused about it and try to deny K-2 fiancé visas to children who are over 18 but still under age 21.
-If this happens to you, understand that the official has gotten the laws mixed up, and suggest that he or she read the immigration regulations at 8 C.F.R. § 214.2(k)(6)(ii).
+If this happens to you, understand that the official has gotten the laws mixed up, and point to the U.S. immigration regulations at 8 C.F.R. § 214.2(k)(3).

-Your children will have to go through the same (or a very similar) application process as you.
-At the beginning of the application process, all the U.S. citizen sponsor needs to do is to include the children’s names on Question 14 of the Fiancé Visa Petition (Form I-129F).
-The consular officials should then send extra sets of the required forms for the children to fill out.
-For young children, it's okay for a parent to fill out the form, and even sign it, on their behalf.
+The consular officials that will ultimately handle the visa case (after USCIS approves the I-129F and forwards the file) should send extra sets of the various required forms for the children to fill out.
+For young children, it's okay for a parent to fill out a form and even sign it on their behalf.
 (Just sign your name, then write Parent of [name of your child].)

-For your planning purposes, note that the children must remain unmarried and under age 21 right up to the day they enter the United States on their K-2 visas.
-Fortunately, if you alert the immigration authorities to an upcoming 21st birthday, they can usually speed up the processing for you.
+For planning purposes, note that the children must remain unmarried and under age 21 right up to the day they enter the United States on their K-2 visas.
+Fortunately, if you alert U.S. immigration authorities to an upcoming 21st birthday, they can usually speed up the processing for you.

 Check your own country's law on removing your children if their other parent is staying behind.
 If you are planning to bring children to the United States who are not the biological children of your fiancé, it will be up to you to comply with your country's custody requirements.
-Even if the children are legally in your custody, you may need to get written consent from the other parent for you to take the children out of your country.
+Even if the children are legally in your custody, you might need to get written consent from the other parent for you to take the children out of your country.